 Get a loaf of your favorite bread, slice it up, and serve with the garlic butter you just mixed up.
 There’s really no simpler way to take a meal-time staple—bread and butter—and kick it up.

 If you’re looking to give a salad a little flavor, make some homemade garlic croutons.
 Preheat your oven to 350 degrees Fahrenheit.
 Take your garlic butter and melt it on low heat in a small frying pan or saucepan.
 Next, break up some pieces of bread with your hands (if you like the perfect-angle look, use a knife) and sauté your bread, mixing until all pieces are thoroughly coated with garlic butter.
 Spread each piece of bread on some aluminum foil or a cookie sheet.
 Bake for about 10-15 minutes, or until the bread is crisp.
 Remove and let cool (or don’t let cool, they’re your croutons!).
-Sprinkle the croutons on top of your salad.
+Sprinkle the croutons on top of your salad—or soup.
 You win.

 This one is a combination of the two above.
 Let’s say you’re having a nice pasta dinner (see below), and you want a solid garlic bread to go with it.
 No problem!
 Remove the garlic butter from the refrigerator (if refrigerated) to soften.
 Preheat oven to 350 degrees Fahrenheit.
 Slice up your favorite loaf of Italian bread.
 Spread the garlic butter on each slice.
 Place the bread on aluminum foil or a cooking sheet.
 Bake for 10 minutes or until toasted golden brown.
 You ever wonder how you say “awesome” with bread?
 This is how.